 Flat design has persisted and still finds its place in web design today.
 Flat Design later evolved into Flat Design 2.0, where flat graphics are given more depth through the use of shadows.

-In the future, this style will continue to accompany us.
-By using different types of shadows, you can also give your 2D design the feeling of different layers.
+This style will continue to accompany us in the future.
+By using different types of shadows, you can also give your 2D design the impression of different layers.
 This way you can pull important elements into the foreground.
 This can be combined well with floating objects.

 Elements that overlap

-We saw in the previous section how you can create depth with different layers and shadows.
+We saw in the previous section how to create depth with different layers and shadows.
 Another way to play with 2D design is to superimpose elements.

 We find a well-sorted approach at The Stylist Group.

 When overlapping objects, you should make sure that none of your content is lost and that all texts remain legible.
 You can implement this style wonderfully with the help of CSS Grid.

 Another way to bridge the distance between visitors and website operators is the use of interactive elements.